unraid/docs/docs/legacy/FAQ/The_parity_swap_procedure.md

-    ball), then it is already 'disabled', but if the drive is OK but you want to replace it anyway, then you have to force it to be 'failed', by unassigning it and starting and stopping the array. unRAID only forgets a drive when the array is started without the drive, otherwise it still associates it with the slot (but 'Missing').
+    ball), then it is already 'disabled', but if the drive is OK but you want to replace it anyway, then you have to force it to be 'failed', by unassigning it and starting and stopping the array.
+    Unraid only forgets a drive when the array is started without the drive, otherwise it still associates it with the slot (but 'Missing').
 The array must be started once with the drive unassigned or disabled.
-Yes, it may seem odd, but is required before unRAID will recognize that you are trying to do a 'Parity Swap'.
+Yes, it may seem odd, but is required before Unraid will recognize that you are trying to do a 'Parity Swap'.
     It needs to see a disabled data disk with forgotten ID, a new disk assigned to its slot that used to be the parity disk, and a new disk assigned to the parity slot.